smp46/pingvin-share-x/docs/docs/setup/configuration.md

 If you use Docker you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/smp46/pingvin-share-x/blob/main/config.example.yaml) and mount it to `/opt/app/config.yaml` in the container.

-If you run Pingvin Share without Docker, you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/smp46/pingvin-share-x/blob/main/config.example.yaml) in the root directory of the project.
+If you run Pingvin Share X without Docker, you can create a `config.yml` file based on the [`config.example.yaml`](https://github.com/smp46/pingvin-share-x/blob/main/config.example.yaml) in the root directory of the project.

 ---